Sam Smith (sportswriter): Books and articles

 Smith wrote The Jordan Rules and Second Coming: The Strange Odyssey of Michael Jordan from Courtside to Home Plate and Back Again (or simply Second Coming).
 He also is co-author of the basketball book, The Perfect Team, and the Total Basketball Encyclopedia.

-Personal
+Personal life

-Smith is married to Kathleen since 1976 and has two children, Connor and Hannah-Li, and lives in Geneva, Illinois.
+Smith has been married to Kathleen since 1976 and has two children, Connor and Hannah-Li, and lives in Geneva, Illinois.
 His grandfather Samuel Pritzker was an Orthodox Jewish rabbi from Ukraine who emigrated to the U.S. from Holovanivsk on August 13, 1925 with his wife and two children, including Smith's mother Betty.